Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

   - Support disabling all parsing
   - Support in-game display of Discord user role colour
   - Support in-game display of response messages
+  - Support limiting the number of newlines for Discord messages
   - Broadcast player command execution
     - Players who execute commands can also see the commands themselves
     - Exclude broadcasts for execution of specific commands